Cowation/knoddie-bot/README.md

 ## Information
 This bot is only on GitHub for hosting use.
 This bot will not be available to the public.
+`node_modules` is in .gitignore due to it being super nasty when making changes.
+`token` is in a variable that nobody can access.
+Seriously did you think I would leak that?